-When someone says Google Ads, most of us imagine ads in the search results.
-However, there are two types of Google Ad networks – search and display.
+When someone says Google Ads, most of us imagine ads in search results.

 Do I need to know about Google Display Network (GDN) targeting?